JimmyH123-cloud/Advanced-Video-Player-Downloader/README.md

     *   Pausing the video will *not* automatically save the watched videos.
 You must use the `<p>` key or the "Save Watched Videos" menu option to save your progress.
     *   When the application starts, you can choose to load previously tracked videos using the "Load Watched Videos" menu option.
     *   **Handling Different Playlists:** If you load watched video data from a previous session and some of the tracked videos are *not* present in the current playlist, a warning message will be displayed, and those invalid entries will be ignored.
 Only the valid entries for the current playlist will be loaded.
-8. Merged Subtitle Support: If your videos have merged subtitles (e.g., embedded within the video file or in a separate file alongside the video), the player will detect them and allow you to select which track to display.
+8. Merged Subtitle Support: If your videos have merged subtitles (e.g., embedded within the video file), the player will detect them and allow you to select which track to display.
 You can select them from the menu option

 #### Keyboard Shortcuts